isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 - Massage beneath the ears to allow effective contact action.
 - Repeat this daily.
 Pros:
-- Easier application and�Safe  no chemicals.
+- Easier application andSafe  no chemicals.
-- Non-irritating and�Can treat cats.
+- Non-irritating andCan treat cats.
-- Plant based  natural and�Top quality.
+- Plant based  natural andTop quality.
-- Extra-power and�Affordable
+- Extra-power andAffordable

 Cons:
 - Can only be used for dogs and cats treatment.